samuray90/my-cv-v2-junior/README.md

 This project is part of a bigger series.

-* `My CV v2 - Starter` where we'll have fun using `pug-starter`.
+* `My CV v2 - Starter` where we'll have fun using only HTML and CSS.
 If you find following the current project a bit too much to chew, consider starting with a more starter level.
 * `My CV v2 - Mid` where we'll have fun using `React`
 * `My CV v2 - Senior` where we'll have fun using `React` and `NodeJS`